 Minimum requirements for a student to graduate with Honors as a University Scholar include:

-2. Scholars must complete HONR 300 (a multidisciplinary "Connections" course taught by two faculty from different departments) in their junior or senior year;
+- Scholars must complete HONR 300 (a multidisciplinary "Connections" course taught by two faculty from different departments) any time after their first year;

 Director, University Scholars Program